siraug/Prostate-Cancer-Prediction-With-OmniXAI/README.md

 ## Contributions

-Contributions to this repository are highly encouraged.
+I would greatly encourage you to contribute to this repository.
 If you have information, resources, or tools related to prostate cancer awareness that you'd like to share, please feel free to submit a pull request.

 ## References
 - Cancer Research UK (2023) Examination of your prostate, https://www.cancerresearchuk.org/about-cancer/tests-and-scans/examination-prostate.
 - Celik, S. (2020) Prostate Cancer Analysis with ML Methods, https://www.kaggle.com/code/sadielik/prostate-cancer-analysis-with-ml-methods.
 - Mcleod, S. (2023) Correlation in Statistics: Meaning, Types, Examples & coefficient, https://www.simplypsychology.org/correlation.html.
-- National Cancer Institute (2023) Understanding Prostate Changes: A Health Guide for Men , https://www.cancer.gov/types/prostate/understanding-prostate-changes.
+- National Cancer Institute (2023) Understanding Prostate Changes: A Health Guide for Men, https://www.cancer.gov/types/prostate/understanding-prostate-changes.

 This repository is licensed under [Creative Commons Attribution 4.0 International License](LICENSE.md).
 Please review the license terms before using or contributing to this project.